Know your rights when you rent in Boston

 - a fee to buy and install new locks

-Property owners and brokers CANNOT charge the following:
+Property owners and their brokers CANNOT charge the following:

 - a fee to hold the apartment